 - Use Anaheim, Poblano peppers, or canned green chiles instead of Hatch chiles.

-- Replace the jalapeno with a serrano pepper for extra spicy flavor, or leave out the jalapeno for a milder salsa.
+- Replace the jalapeno with a serrano pepper for an extra spicy flavor, or leave out the jalapeno for a milder salsa.

 - Add one avocado for a creamier texture.